 The UK’s company regulation is not fit for purpose, Prem Sikka revealed this week.

 Italian investigators noted that a mafia company director registered in the UK with the name “Il Ladro di Galline”.
 It translates into English as “The Chicken Thief”.
 He stated his occupation to be “Truffatore” – “Fraudster”.
 Companies House didn’t bat an eyelid – it only makes rudimentary checks.

 It’s no wonder that since 2007, only five people have been convicted of money laundering.

 What a win.
 Following a four year court battle by Unison, no one will have to pay to challenge mistreatment by bosses.

 Not only that, but everyone who had to fork out will be repaid.

 We gave a full account of the victory here.

 In another win for campaigners, North Wales police declined requests to send more officers to anti-fracking protests in Lancashire.

 Why?
 The elected commissioner said the fracking company should “pay for their own security.”
-It’s a powerful sign that electing the right people makes a big difference.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+It’s a powerful sign that electing the right people makes a big difference.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.